 Confidentiality: Most insurances require certain information about clients in order to decide whether they will cover sessions.
 At a minimum, this usually includes a covered diagnosis and a session date.
 Sometimes this is not much of an issue (“depression is the common cold of mental health”!), but mental illness and injury is still unfairly stigmatized.
 Some people do not want certain information about their mental health to be included in the medical record that their insurance company may be maintaining.

-While we do offer reimbursement services (assistance and support in submitting receipts to insurance companies for reimbursement), not every psychology practice does.
-If your therapist does not, you can call your insurance company for instructions, or you may even want to try a fee-for-reimbursement app service such as Better.
+We offer receipts to submit to insurance companies for reimbursement, but you may need to call your insurance company for instructions, or you may even want to try a fee-for-reimbursement app service such as Better.

 ~Many insurances will reimburse – please ask for a receipt